-Seattle protesters gather downtown after Supreme Court reverses Roe v.
+Thousands of Seattle protesters gather downtown after Supreme Court reverses Roe v.
 Wade

 “The only way to change things to exercise power,” Campbell said.
 “We want to get out the vote and want to make people more aware of the issues at hand.”

-By 5:30 p.m., thousands of demonstrators had blocked off Second Avenue between Madison and Marion streets, snarling traffic, and crowds from Westlake moved toward joining the federal building protesters.
+By 5:30 p.m., a large crowd of demonstrators had blocked off Second Avenue between Madison and Marion streets, snarling traffic, and crowds from Westlake moved toward joining the Federal Building protesters.

+The gatherings caused significant delays in transit services, according to King County Metro.
+More than a dozen bus routes were rerouted off of Second Avenue, near Marion Street.
+The public was advised to use stops north of Madison Street or south of Columbia Street.

-Every few minutes the demonstration would stop and chant, “Rise up for abortion rights!”
+Every few minutes the demonstration would stop and chant “Rise up for abortion rights!”
 Police presence was minimal, with a single Seattle Police SUV tailing the crowd.

 Gatherings also were planned in Redmond, Renton, Everett, Westlake Plaza and Yesler Terrace.